cromandini/TATLayout/README.md

-# TATLayout
-An expressive, simple yet poweful way for coding layout constraints in iOS.
+# An expressive, simple yet poweful way for coding layout constraints in iOS.

+TATLayout aims to reduce considerably the amount of lines of code used when coding layout constraints without compromising performance.
+It provides a higher level API to layout constraints that makes your layouts easier to read, mantain and modify dynamically.

 #### Features:
-- Category in `NSLayoutConstraint` with a class method for creating constraints using a linear equation format string.
+- Category in `NSLayoutConstraint` providing a factory method for creating constraints using a linear equation format string.
+- Category in `UIView` providing methods for constraining layout attributes.

 #### Next steps:
-- Extend `UIView` with convenience methods for creating/installing constraints.
 - Create a Layout Manager that supports constraints creation, installation, uninstallation and retrieval (for editing).

 ## Requirements